 Read (see below); be in community with folks; participate in movements (join a campaign); learn about such movements happening in and out of your communities; get an accountability partner; journal; allow yourself to be honest; embrace feedback; show up for oppressed groups; ask them what they need; don’t pretend to have all the answers; LISTEN for understanding; HEAR from the oppressed point of view; put yourself in their shoes; LEARN; be present; be vulnerable; be open; check your privilege; don’t be defensive; don't treat this as a purely academic or charitable exercise; remember the golden rule; heal yourself.

-- “Education as a Form of Freedom”
+- “Education as a Pathway to Freedom”

 - “BAIL OUT”

 - “I am a Child of the One United African Diaspora”

 OTA defines campaigns as a series of operations with related initiatives intended to achieve a particular objective.
 A specific campaign might employ a unique method or approach.
 OTA uses campaigns to draw attention to specific issues or goals, to educate and inform, and to encourage people to take ownership through determined actions designed to effect responsible change.